-You will need to develop compensating strategies and to assess your need for accommodations, as well as the effectiveness of specific accommodation strategies.
-You will need to know what services you need for success.
+You will need to develop compensating strategies and to assess your need for academic adjustments as well as the effectiveness of specific modifications and/or auxiliary aids and services.
+You will need to know what works for you.

-There is no general accommodation plan that is appropriate for all students or for a particular disability.
-One student may need different accommodations in different courses.
+There is no general access plan that is appropriate for all students or for a particular disability.
+One student may need different academic adjustments in different courses.
 The most appropriate plan provides equal access coupled with consideration of the disability and the documentation, the student's preferences, program and faculty requirements for a particular course, and applicable laws.
-Note that tutors and personal attendants are not accommodations that a college must provide.
+Note that tutors and personal attendants are not academic adjustments that a college must provide.

-Requested accommodations must be supported by documentation that spells out the disability itself and the need for the requested accommodations.
-Not all accommodations used in high school will be appropriate for college.
-In addition, some accommodations not used in high school will be appropriate for college.
+Requested academic adjustments must be supported by documentation that details the disability itself and the need for the requested modifications and/or auxiliary aids and services.
+Not all academic adjustments used in high school will be appropriate for college.
+In addition, some academic adjustments not used in high school will be appropriate for college.

-Merely providing a particular diagnosis, IEP or 504 Plan is, by itself, not sufficient documentation.
-Common problems with documentation include currency (how recently was the testing done), sufficiency, and qualifications of the examiner.
-As early as possible, make sure your documentation is sufficient to support the accommodations you will need.
+Merely providing a particular diagnosis, IEP, or 504 Plan generally is not sufficient documentation by itself.
+Common problems with documentation include currency (how recently was the evaluation done), sufficiency, and qualifications of the examiner.
+As early as possible, make sure your documentation is sufficient to support the academic adjustments you will need.

 What do colleges see as the most common reasons students with disabilities fail?